-Yuval Barel (1982, Jerusalem) is a Berlin-based contemporary painter whose work unfolds the metaphysical lacuna between ideology, psychotheology, and primordial love.
+Yuval Barel (1982, Jerusalem) is a Berlin-based contemporary painter whose work unfolds the metaphysical lacuna between ideology, psychotheology, and primordial light.

 Embracing a dystopian approach to art, Barel perceives painting as a counteraction—an act of resistance, a nonsensical vision, a wild prayer imbued with a revolutionary spark.